When balanced, all skin is smooth, unblemished, rosy, radiant, firm, and elastic.

 The cornerstone to any good Ayurvedic skin care regimen can be achieved in three easy steps.

-The avocado oil in the Vata cleansing balm helps to nourish the skin without stripping away necessary moisture.
 Gently massage into your face in circular motions as you would any cleanser.
 Wash off with warm water and washcloth.
 Use a scrub 1-2 times a week, not every day.

 After cleansing and preferably while skin is still slightly damp, apply a few drops of face oil.
 Warm the oil in your hands first by rubbing your hands together then applying in outward and upward strokes to the entire face.
 Pay particular attention to the undereye area, around the lips, and decolletage, where skin tends to be thinner and more prone to fine lines and photoaging.